2026 Nashville Christmas Lighting Guide

 Linear Footage

-Roof Slope
+Roof Complexity

 Be cautious of any installer who quotes you sight-unseen over the phone with no walkthrough.
 Accurate quotes require seeing your home.